-Outside areas and boundaries Visually inspected.
-The subjects benefit from an area of communal garden ground to the rear of the block.
-The boundaries, where defined, are of pointed brick and stone walls.
 Ceilings Visually inspected from floor level.
-Plastered ceilings.
+Plaster finish.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plaster finishes.
+Plaster finish.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring throughout is of suspended timber construction.
-There are fitted floor coverings throughout.
+Flooring throughout is of suspended timber construction with fitted floor coverings.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors, skirtings and facings are of a timber variety.
-The kitchen is comprised of wall and base mounted units incorporating adequate storage and worktop surface areas.
+Skirtings, facings, internal doors and kitchen units are of a timber/composite variety.
+There are adequate surface/storage areas.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Blocked over.
+The fireplace in the property has been covered/blocked over.
 Internal decorations Visually inspected.
-Painted and papered throughout.
-Cellars Visually inspected where there was a safe and purpose-built access. İ None.
+Papered and painted throughout.
+T Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.

-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
+Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing, where seen, is of copper supply pipes and PVC waste pipes, however, due to the age of the property it is possible that some section of lead plumbing still exist in concealed areas.
-The sanitary arrangements comprise a two piece suite in the shower room and a two piece suite in the wc compartment.
+The sanitary arrangements comprise a three piece suite within the shower room.
+There is a cold water tank in the hall cupboard.
+No access was afforded to this area at the time of inspection due to the cupboard being painted shut.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system serving steel panel radiators with the combination boiler wall mounted within the kitchen.
-There are electric radiators present within the wc compartment and the shower room.
-It would appear domestic hot water is off the central heating system.
+The property benefits from an electric panel and storage radiator system.
+Hot water is supplied by the hot water tank located in the living room cupboard.
 Drainage Drainage covers etc. were not lifted.
-Dramage Neither drains nor drainage systems were tested.
-Presumed to main public sewer.
+Neither drains nor drainage systems were tested.
+Presumed to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.

-Any additional limits to inspection

-For flats / maisonettes

-Only the subject flat and internal communal areas giving access to the flat were inspected.
+Any additional limits to inspection For flats / maisonettes The second secon Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.